-The master bedroom has new rugs!
-Plus, see what I’m inspired by for the master bedroom redesign!
+The primary bedroom has new rugs!
+Plus, see what I’m inspired by for the primary bedroom redesign!

-Out of all of the rooms in this house, the master bedroom has easily been the most neglected.
+Out of all of the rooms in this house, the primary bedroom has easily been the most neglected.
 But that’s going to change, and here are some sneak peeks!

 But now that K has moved in, we’ve both agreed that this winter is a perfect opportunity to give it some attention.
 I confess, it’s still not the highest priority (we have other rooms that were started before, such as the guest bedroom and the Murphy bed built-ins, that need to be finished up first).
 But, we spend a ton of time in here and need to figure out a space that helps us relax after a long day.